Hindko: Tone

 The variety spoken to the north-east, in Neelam Valley, has preserved voiced aspirates at the start of the word, so presumably the low tone is not established there.
 However, there are observations of its appearance in the speech of the residents of the main villages along the highway, likely under the influence of Majhi and Hazara Hindko, and it has similarly been reported in the villages on the Indian side.

 The southern Hindko varieties have similarly developed tone, but only when the voiced aspirate followed the stressed vowel; voiced aspirates preceding the stress have remained unchanged: thus //ʋə́d// 'more' (< /vədʱ/), but //dʱiː// 'daughter'.
 This tone is realised as high falling in Kohati and the eastern subdialect of Awankari, but as high in the northwestern Awankari subdialect.
 Like Kohati, the variety of Peshawar has high falling tone before historic voiced aspirates.
 However, it has also developed a distinct tone on stressed vowels after historic voiced aspirates, like northern Hindko and Majhi, with a similar loss of aspiration and voicing.
 But in contrast to Majhi, this tone is also high falling, and it is distinguished by the accompanying glottalisation: //tˀîː// 'daughter', //vəˈtˀɑ̂ːiː// 'congratulations'.

 Alphabet

 "Vaf" is a unique letter of Hindko, and many Indo-Aryan language.
 Vaf is used from loanwords of Pashto origin.

-Hindko is generally written in a variety of the Punjabi alphabet.
+Hindko is generally written in a variety of the Shahmukhi.
 It was created by Rehmat Aziz Chitrali at Khowar Academy Chitral.